brianakias/CSV-anonymiser/README.md

 Anonymise customers and their addresses

 - To change the input file directory, modify the CsvAnonymiser.Classes.FileProcessor.InputFilesDirectory property.
-- To change the input file names, modify the launchSettings JSON File.
+- To change the input file names, modify the launchSettings.json.

 From the customers file I am anonymising the below: